Exeter St Davids railway station: Services

 There are two direct routes from St Davids to London.
 The main line is generally considered to be the Great Western Railway service to London Paddington via Reading, which includes the Night Riviera sleeping car service.
 However, there is also a service operated by South Western Railway on the West of England Line to London Waterloo via Salisbury and Basingstoke.
 Because of this, the station is one of the few that has trains to London departing in opposite directions at either end of the station – those to Paddington leave northwards while those to Waterloo head south but turn eastwards, and start the steep climb to Exeter Central just outside the station.

 London services run hourly between Exeter St Davids and London Waterloo and at least hourly between Exeter St Davids and London Paddington (fast trains every hour, with additional semi-fast trains every other hour stopping at some intermediate stations).
 The fastest trains between Exeter St Davids and London Paddington take just over 2 hours.

 Great Western Railway also runs services to Cardiff Central via Bristol Temple Meads, approximately hourly in the mornings and reducing in frequency throughout the day.

 Further long-distance services are operated by CrossCountry to Birmingham New Street, Manchester Piccadilly, Sheffield, Leeds, York, Newcastle, Edinburgh, Glasgow and Aberdeen.
 These services are roughly hourly for much of the day between Birmingham New Street and Exeter St Davids.

 Four local routes converge at St Davids – the Avocet Line from Exmouth, the Tarka Line from Barnstaple, the Riviera Line from Paignton and the Dartmoor Line from Okehampton.
 Trains from Exmouth generally continue to Paignton every half hour, providing a cross-Exeter service.

 Bus services

 Bus services from the station, operated by Stagecoach South West, include destinations throughout the city, plus Okehampton, Tiverton, Crediton, Bideford and Barnstaple.

 Accidents and incidents

-On 4 January 2010, Class 142 diesel multiple unit 142 029 collided with a train comprising two Class 159 diesel multiple units at platform 1.
-Nine people were injured.